-Goal - Map the current homeless response system including homelessness prevention, rapid rehousing, shelter, transitional housing, and permanent supportive housing resources; identify target populations and eligibility requirements; identify opportunities to remove/reduce barriers to accessing resources (i.e. determine if people are being screened out, reduce the number of hoops households have to jump through to obtain housing); highlight duplication of services; and utilize local data to identify gaps in services and housing resources.
+Goal - Map the current homeless response system including homelessness prevention, rapid rehousing, shelter, transitional housing, and permanent supportive housing resources; identify target populations and eligibility requirements; identify opportunities to remove/reduce barriers to access resources (i.e. are people being screened out?, reducing the number of hoops households have to jump through to access housing); highlight duplication of services and utilize local data to identify gaps in services and housing resources.
 Based on map and duplication in services, explore and pursue opportunities to repurpose, align, and coordinate resources in a strategic and systematic manner to make the services easier to navigate.

-Strategy Lead Key Participants Time frame Action Steps Desired Outcome t∩r Funders and providers of shelters, transitional housing, PSH, and prevention efforts Plan Staff Inclusion of people currently and formerly homeless to assist with mapping of resources June 2012 - Sept.
-2012 Identify all the funding resources in the community targeted to homelessness by surveying current providers.
+Strategy Lead Key Participants Time frame Action Steps Desired Outcome t∩r Plan Staff Inclusion of people currently and formerly homeless to assist with Identify all the funding resources in the community targeted to homelessness by surveying current providers.
 Ensuring that all the funding sources and providers are at the table.
-Identify the uses of resources (financial assistance, case management, shelter, TH, PSH, etc) and funder restrictions Identify what resources are currently in the community and rules/regulations that determine the use of funds to highlight opportunities for flexible uses.
-Share existing eligibility requirements and map applications and requirements Identify barriers to access resources and initiate a community dialogue on program requirements and reducing eligibility requirements to funder minimum requirements Use information collected from steps outlined above to identify areas of duplication.
+Dlan June 2012 - Sept.
+2012 Identify the uses of resources (financial assistance, case management, shelter, TH, PSH, etc) and funder restrictions Identify what resources are currently in the community and rules/regulations that determine the use of funds to highlight opportunities for flexible uses. - Share existing eligibility requirements and map applications and requirements Identify barriers to access resources and initiate a community dialogue on program requirements and reducing eligibility requirements to funder minimum requirements mapping of resources Use information collected from steps outlined above to identify areas of duplication.
 Identify areas of duplicate and opportunities to re-purpose community resources in a strategic manner